adam-m-jcbs/kepler-analyser/README.md

 **Prerequisites?**

-This script was designed for *Python 2.7*
+This script was designed for *Python 2.7*.
+I'm updating to work with Python 3+, as the python scripts that come with KEPLER require it and it's best if we can interoperate with those.

 You'll need the following Python packages too
  * lmfit (> v0.9)